rajunm/weather_flights_info/README.md

 ## SQL Database
-The `sql_commands.txt` file in the repository contains the SQL commands that we execute on MySQL workbench to create the required database with necessary tables.
+The `sql_commands.sql` file in the repository contains the SQL commands that we execute on MySQL workbench to create the required database with necessary tables.

 ### Schema of the Database
 ![Schema](/images/sql_database_schema.png)